Gila-Johanna-Hofmann/raspi-temperature-api/README.md

 You should be able to GET the JSON with the temperature via the Pi-IP and port in a browser, with Postman, Node-RED or however you like.
 ## Help
-A successful GET-request is printed to the console with the information the JSON-body will provide.
+A successful GET-request is printed to the console with the information the response-body will provide.

 # Acknowledgments
 Wolfgang Graab provides the instructions on how to connect the sensor to the Pi and the code to convert the sensor-output to Celcius.